 SEMP projects for mobility are submitted by HEI, not by students or HEI staff directly, to the national agency Movetia.

-Higher education institutions and professional colleges usually have an international office.
+Higher education institutions and professional colleges usually have an International Relations Office.
 This is responsible for organising and carrying out student and staff mobility.
-Students, lecturers and employees who would like to find out about the possibilities of spending a period abroad should contact the international office of their HEI.
+Students, lecturers and employees who would like to find out about the possibilities of spending a period abroad should contact the International Relations Office of their HEI.
 There, they can obtain all further information (requirements, application, deadlines, etc.).

 In order to ensure reciprocity, student and staff mobility from Erasmus+ programme countries to Switzerland is also supported by SEMP.
-Traineeships (work placements) must be organised through a Swiss HEI, usually a partner institution of the student’s home HEI.
-Students and HEI staff can obtain information from the international office of their home HEI.
+Traineeships must be organised through a Swiss HEI, usually a partner institution of the student’s home HEI.
+Students and HEI staff can obtain information from the International Relations Office of their home HEI.

 Since 1987 the Erasmus Programme helped more than 4.4 Millions of students in Europe – 44’251 from Switzerland – to realise a mobility abroad.
 Which are the most popular destinations?
 Which subject areas are the most “mobile”?
 Check out our statistics!